ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 A feature or phenotype can potentially be represented in increasing specificity as either [a string, an ontology identifier, an external identifier, or as a feature 'entity'].
-One criticism of the previous API is that it is overloaded, violating the design goal of separation of concerns.
+One criticism of the previous API is that it was overloaded, violating the design goal of separation of concerns.
 Specifically it combines the search for evidence with search for features & search for genotypes.

-The refactored API move search,alias matching and external identifiers lookup to dedicated end points.
-To separate concens, a client performs the queries for evidence in two steps: first find the desired entities and then you those enitity identifiers to narrow the search for evidence.
+The refactored API moves search, alias matching and external identifiers lookup to dedicated end points.
+To separate concens, a client performs the queries for evidence in two steps: first find the desired entities and then use those enitity identifiers to narrow the search for evidence.

 Additionally the API supports two implementation styles: integrated and